 3. Your Action Plan – What Strategies and Changes Will Help You Get There?

 You are now ready to formulate your action plan.
-This will involve looking at potential obstacles in your way and working out how you are going to get round them, as well as how to set yourself up for success (motivation, time management and mindset).
-You will feel more in control and your goal will seem more achievable when you have a proper plan in place.
+This will involve looking at potential obstacles in your way and working out how you are going to get around them, as well as how to set yourself up for success (motivation, time management, and mindset).
+You will feel more in control, and your goal will seem more achievable when you have a proper plan in place.

 Good luck.
 Whatever your goal may be, make it happen this year!